marcusoftnet/marcusoftnet.github.io/_posts/2016-05-11-value-or-flow-what-is-it.md

 Also, there was talk about purely non-functional stuff like refactoring and other stories.
 There's no, apparent, customer benefit from that.
 Nothing that "is shown on the screen" as customer value was defined by one of the members in the group.
 I **do not** agree with that definition, just for the record.

-Now earlier in the discussion I had referenced Dr. Reintersen nice little mnemonic:
+Now earlier in the discussion I had referenced Dr. Reinertsen nice little mnemonic:

 > Value trumps flow, flow trumps waste elimination